JayeshYevale/Facility-location-optimization/README.md

 jupyter lab
 ```

-All data is defined inline in the notebooks — these instances are small enough that keeping
+All data is defined inline in the notebooks, these instances are small enough that keeping
 the data beside the model is clearer than loading it from separate files.

 ---